-Middleware Overview
+Middleware Overview¶

 This document describes the middleware (software stack) used for subsystem communications.
 The publish-subscribe architecture is used as the basis.
-Open standards (OMG Data Distribution Service) describe the low level protocols and API’s.
-The OpenSplice DDS implementation is being used to provide this framework.

-An additional “Service Abstraction Layer” will provide application developers with a simplified interface to the DDS facilities.
+An additional “Service Abstraction Layer” will provide application developers with a simplified interface to the low-level facilities.
 It also facilitates the logging of all subsystem telemetry and command history. to the Engineering and Facility Database (EFD).

 Tools are used to automatically generate communications code from Telemetry and Command definitions, which are described using “Interface definition Language”.